ringcentral/ringcentral-api-docs/docs/messaging/quick-start.md

 Follow the instructions found in our guide to [running Developer Guide code samples](../../basics/code-samples/).
 Or:

 1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
-2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above..
+2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above.
      * `RC_CLIENT_ID` - set to the Client ID of the app you created above
      * `RC_CLIENT_SECRET` - set to the Client Secret of the app you created above
      * `RC_JWT` - set to the [JWT credential you created](../../authentication/jwt/create-jwt) for yourself